andrewalumkal/SQLRoboFailover/docs/CoreFunctions.md

 - Any unhealthy databases on the instance.
 (Databases that are not in an online, restoring, or offline state)
 - Any AG replicas that are not in a healthy, connected state
 - Any unhealthy AG databases on the server
+- SQL Agent is running
 - If `-RunExtendedAGChecks` is enabled, function will also find the primary replica for all *secondary* AGs on the server and check the entire topology for unhealthy AG databases.
 This check is already done by default for AGs that are primary on the server.
+- If `-CheckBIServices` is enabled, function will also check if SSRS / SSAS / PowerBI services are running if they exist on the node.

 If any of the conditions are met, the function will return false.